 For Lisa, the benefit of underfloor heating is mainly that it’s a ‘space-saving solution’.
 However, she points out that the ‘downside to underfloor is that it is not instant heat and will take a while to reach an ambient temperature.’

 Ryan Schofield, Managing Director at Thames Valley Window Company, gives underfloor heating the highest praise.
 He calls it ‘by far the most effective heating for a conservatory.’

-‘As most conservatories have stone or ceramic floors apart from the summer, the floors will always be cold and uninviting,’ he explains.
+‘As most conservatories have stone or ceramic floors, apart from in the summer, the floors will always be cold and uninviting,’ he explains.
 ‘As heat rises & cold air drops a conservatory heated by radiators will have many more ”cold zones” than a conventional brick-built extension.’

 However, if you opted for electric cable underfloor heating instead there are some extra safety measures to consider.
 ‘You must ensure the cables are completely covered with screed and have not slipped in between or over the edges of the Celotex insulation boards,’ says Ryan.